 Crypto companies have recognized this, and are making efforts to create awareness among users on basic security measures because as the user base is increasing, the ratio of tech-geeks to ordinary people is reducing enormously.
 This means that crypto users need information about crypto assets now more than ever.
 One such company is the US-based crypto exchange, Gemini, which has taken serious steps to safeguard the crypto assets of its users.
 However, you learn everything about this platform from the full review of Gemini posted by CryptoNewsZ.

 The exchange, on Thursday, tweeted that it has introduced various initiatives to keep the crypto assets safe.
 One of such initiatives is the self-service tool called Whitelisting Withdrawal, which would introduce an additional layer of security on all Gemini accounts.
+Get more details about the crypto exchange in Canada here.

 — Gemini (@Gemini) May 2, 2019